Nova-UTD/navigator/docs/Perception/index.md

 ---

-The perception component of the system takes the data from various sensors and extracts meaningful information for downstream components such as planning.
+## The perception subsystem of Navigator takes the data from various sensors and extracts meaningful information for downstream components.

-Some of the tasks that are core parts of the perception include, but not limited to:
+Some of the tasks that are core parts of perception include, but are not limited to:
-- Localization and state estimation
+- LiDAR/Camera/Radar/GNSS processing and transformaation
 - Obstacle and scene classifiation
-- Obstacle tracking and prediction
+- Obstacle tracking

-In this page we will go each individual packages that is part of the perception component.
-A lot of the packages within perception are "in-progress" just as with most other packages within our system.
-As this project progresses, we will update the existing packages as well as add new ones to meet the growing demands of our autonomous system.
+- Occupancy grid production

+Each section here is an individual node within our perception component.
+Many of the packages/nodes within perception are "in-progress".
+As Navigator progresses, we will update, add, or remove documentation.